bdescalzo/SE_Project/WORDING.md

 2. A registered user wants to work in its math projects, which are saved with several information in a projects database.

 3. For each project, the user can ask questions related to this project to the LLM AI of our application, so a chat with it is open.
-The user can review the previous questions they have asked the IA before.
+The user can review the previous questions they have asked the AI before.
+The AI has three different capabilities: generating a written explanation, generating function plots and generating SageMath scripts to complement the explanation.
+If the user is asking for the question or quiz generator, the LLM has the capability to redirect them there, and start the quizzing/question-making process.

 4. Another functionality of the projects is a generator of quizzes, where the application makes a quiz with questions related to the project.
 Once the user has finished the quiz, it will be evaluated and they will receive some feedback.